MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/service-overview.md

 Azure SQL Database protects [!INCLUDE [prod_short](includes/prod_short.md)] production and sandbox environments by taking automatic backups that it keeps for 28 days.
 Administrators can use the [!INCLUDE [prod_short](includes/prod_short.md)] admin center to restore the environment to any specific point in time in the past 28 days.
 To learn more about restoring an environment, go to [Restoring an Environment in the Admin Center](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-backup-restore).

-Administrators can also use the [!INCLUDE [prod_short](includes/prod_short.md)] admin center to recover deleted production or sandbox environments within seven days of their deletion.
+Administrators can also use the [!INCLUDE [prod_short](includes/prod_short.md)] admin center to recover deleted production or sandbox environments within 14 days of their deletion.
 To learn more about recovering deleted environments, go to [Recover an environment](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-environments-delete#recover-an-environment).

 ### High availability through geographical redundancy